normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 that can be used to access other AWS services.
 When you construct a service client from the AWS SDK for .NET without specifing credentials the SDK will locate the credentials for the assigned role.

-All roles used for Lambda should have access to CloudWatch Logs to support Lambda saving logs.
-In this Lambda function we also need to access to Amazon Simple Email Service to send emails and read access for the DynamoDB Stream.
+All roles used for Lambda should have access to **CloudWatch Logs** to support Lambda saving logs.
+In this Lambda function we also need to access to **Amazon Simple Email Service** to send emails and read access for the **DynamoDB Stream**.

 If you don't have an IAM role that has the required permissions then skip down to the [Create Role](#create-role) section at the bottom of this page to create an IAM role and then return back here.